Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What is asset-based lending?

 Asset-based lending is a type of business financing backed by anything with a cash value in your business’s name — in other words, its assets.
-This means that if your business can’t pay back the loan, your lender can take and sell these assets to make up for the loss.
-Typically business owners use asset-based lending for working capital or to fund new projects.
+This means if your business defaults on the loan, your lender can make up for the loss by taking and selling the assets used to secure the loan.

 Asset-based loans are riskier for the borrower — your business stands to lose big if it folds.
 But if you’ve had trouble qualifying for traditional loans in the past, you may have an easier time getting access to funds with this type of financing.